 Gity Razaz2022 Virginia B. Toulmin Foundation Orchestral Commission Recipient

-Gity Razaz’s LEAGUE COMMISSION WILL BE PREMIERED BY San Diego Symphony and music director Rafel Payare on May 20 & 21, 2023 at The Rady Shell at Jacobs Park.
+Gity Razaz’s LEAGUE COMMISSION METHUSELAH WILL BE PREMIERED BY San Diego Symphony and music director Rafel Payare on May 20 & 21, 2023 at The Rady Shell at Jacobs Park.

 An additional four orchestras will perform the work through the 2023-2024 season, part of a 30-orchestra consortium performing works by women composers commissioned by the League of American Orchestras with the generous support of the Virginia B. Toulmin Foundation: